A-Rakin/Codeforces-Problem-Solutions/README.md

 # Codeforces-Problem-Solutions

-In this repository I will solved some problems which I solve in codeforces.
+In this repository I uploaded some problems which I solved in codeforces.